SvizelPritula/autohanabi/docs/Ai.md

 are applied directly withing the `scoreActionRec` function.
-There is one bonus and two penalties applied this way: the bonus for playing a card, the penalty for a misfire and the penalty from making some cards permanently unplayable by discarding the last of a given card type.
+There is one bonus and two penalties applied this way: the bonus for playing a card, the penalty for a misfire and the penalty for making some cards permanently unplayable by discarding the last of a given card type.
 This allows us not to store exactly which card was played/discarded within `AiGameState`.
 This means all discards and all misfires will result in the exact same `AiGameState`,